AmigaPorts/ACE/docs/programming/tilebuffer.md

-# Multi-directional Scrolling (TileBuffer)
+# Multi-directional large tilemaps scrolling with TileBuffer

 ## Basic description

 This tutorial will focus on multi-directional scrolling as used for RPG or games like Alien Breed, Chaos Engine or large platform game like Turrican or Superfrog.

-In order to do this multi-directional scolling, in ACE you need to use  the [managers/viewport/tilebuffer.h](../../include/ace/managers/viewport/tilebuffer.h).
-It manages for tiled background/map as a main entry.
+Although you could use simpleBuffer for drawing and scrolling large tilemaps, it would eat a lot of RAM.
+In order to do this efficiently, you need to use the [managers/viewport/tilebuffer.h](../../include/ace/managers/viewport/tilebuffer.h).
+It's specifically design for drawing tiles and scrolling in any direction.

 ## Prerequisites